andywaite/unusable-podcast/podcasts/009-designing-for-failure.md

 duration: 00:44:30
 ---

-David & Andrew discuss the importance of designing for failure & making sure the problem is communicated to the user.
+David &amp; Andrew discuss the importance of designing for failure &amp; making sure the problem is communicated to the user.

 Other things we talk about:

  - The chaos monkey
- - Chrome's dinosaur game, service workers, BSOD & Twitter's "fail whale"
+ - Chrome's dinosaur game, service workers, BSOD &amp; Twitter's "fail whale"
  - Creating the best error message
  - Facebook's annoying "chat heads"
  - Andy's hotel TV "nightmare"
- - Sky TV & YouView's interfaces
+ - Sky TV &amp; YouView's interfaces

 Links mentioned: